yzziizzy/EACSMB/README.md

 # Controls (for now)

-Play with a/s, z/x, and the arrow keys.
+a/s to rotate.
+Mouse scroll or z/x to zoom.
+Right click or the arrow keys to move.

 Licensed under Affero GPL v3.0 until I get a stronger copyleft license for games.